turp/workshop.intro-to-copilot/README.md

 **Other IDEs** - Copilot also supports Neovim and the broader JetBrains suite, ensuring developers can use their preferred tools.

-### Understanding Chat Modes: Ask vs Agent
+### Understanding Agent Types: From Questions to Autonomous Coding

-One of the most important concepts to grasp when working with GitHub Copilot is the difference between its two primary chat modes: **Ask Mode** and **Agent Mode**.
-Choosing the right mode for your task can dramatically improve your productivity.

-#### Ask Mode: Quick Questions and Fast Answers

-Ask Mode is designed for single-turn conversations where you need a quick, focused answer.
+GitHub Copilot provides four distinct built-in agents, each designed for specific workflows.
+Understanding the difference between **asking agents** and **editing agents** is crucial for choosing the right tool for your task.

+#### Asking Agents: Information and Planning

+These agents provide information, explanations, and plans without directly modifying your code.

+**Ask Agent**
+Your conversational expert for questions and guidance.
 Think of it as asking a knowledgeable colleague a specific question.

 **Best for:**
 - Syntax questions ("How do I parse JSON in Python?")
 - Quick explanations of code concepts
-- Code snippets for specific tasks
-- API usage examples
+- API usage examples and best practices

-**When to use Ask Mode:** Use this mode when you know exactly what you need and can articulate it in a single question.
-The response will be immediate and focused on your specific query without extensive analysis of your codebase.

-#### Agent Mode: Autonomous Problem Solving

-Agent Mode represents a more powerful, autonomous approach to coding assistance.
-In this mode, Copilot can perform multi-step problem solving, read files in your workspace, search your codebase for context, and even make edits across multiple files.
+- Understanding error messages
+- Getting code snippets to copy manually

+**When to use:** When you need information, explanations, or suggestions but want full control over what changes are made to your code.

+**Plan Agent**
+A strategic planner that analyzes your request and creates a detailed implementation plan before any code is written.

 **Best for:**
+- Breaking down complex features into steps
+- Understanding the scope of a refactor before committing
+- Planning architecture changes
+- Estimating impact across multiple files

+**When to use:** When you want to see a roadmap of what will be done before any actual changes are made.
+Perfect for understanding the full scope of complex tasks.

+#### Editing Agents: Autonomous Code Modification

+These agents actively read your workspace, understand context, and make direct changes to your codebase.

+**Agent**
+The most powerful autonomous coding assistant.
+This agent can perform multi-step problem solving, search your codebase, read files, and make edits across multiple files without constant prompting.

+**Best for:**
 - Refactoring complex code structures
 - Debugging issues that require understanding of your codebase
 - Complex implementations that span multiple files
 - Code analysis and architecture reviews
+- Installing dependencies and running terminal commands

 **Example scenario:** Instead of asking "How do I add error handling?", you can request: "Refactor this API to use async/await and add comprehensive error handling throughout the service layer."

-**The key difference:** Agent Mode understands your project context and can take autonomous actions, while Ask Mode provides targeted answers to specific questions.
+The agent will analyze your code, make the necessary changes across all affected files, and may even run tests to verify the changes.

+**Edit Agent**
+A focused code editor that makes targeted modifications to specific files or sections based on your instructions.

+**Best for:**
+- Making specific edits to a file you're currently viewing
+- Quick refactors in a defined scope
+- Applying changes to selected code
+- Iterative refinements of code sections

+**When to use:** When you have a clear, focused change in mind and don't need broad workspace analysis.
+Faster and more direct than the full Agent mode.

+**The key difference:** Asking agents (Ask, Plan) provide information and guidance while keeping you in control of all code changes.
+Editing agents (Agent, Edit) autonomously read your workspace and make direct modifications to your files, with Agent being the most powerful for complex, multi-file tasks.

 ### Model Selection: Choosing the Right AI

-GitHub Copilot offers multiple AI models, each with different strengths:
+GitHub Copilot offers multiple AI models, each with different strengths.
+You can switch models at any time using the model picker in the chat input field.

-**Default Model: Claude Sonnet 4.x or Claude Haiku 4.x**
+**Recommended: Claude Sonnet 4.x**
-- Excels at code understanding and complex reasoning
+- Excels at complex reasoning and code understanding
-- Better at architectural decisions and design patterns
+- Superior performance with architectural decisions and design patterns
-- Strong performance with legacy code analysis
+- Strong at legacy code analysis and refactoring
+- Best for multi-step problem solving and Agent mode

+**For Speed: Claude Haiku 4.x**
+- Faster responses for quick tasks
+- Good for simple queries and straightforward coding tasks
+- More efficient for Ask mode and quick answers

 **Alternative: GPT-4.1**
 - Sometimes better at creative solutions
 - May excel at specific use cases or languages
+- Try when Claude doesn't produce the desired result

+**O1 Models** (when available)
+- Advanced reasoning capabilities for complex algorithmic problems
+- Best for mathematical computations and optimization tasks
+- Use sparingly due to higher computational cost

-**When to switch models:** Different models excel at different tasks.
-If you're not getting the results you want with one model, try switching to see if the alternative better suits your specific use case.
-Some developers find that Claude performs better for refactoring and understanding existing code, while GPT-4o might offer more creative approaches to new implementations.
+**When to switch models:** Don't settle for the first result if it doesn't meet your needs.
+Different models have different strengths - if Claude Sonnet isn't giving you the results you want, try GPT-4.1 or another available model.
+Some developers find that Claude performs better for refactoring and understanding existing code, while GPT-4.1 might offer more creative approaches to new implementations.
+Experiment to find what works best for your specific use case and coding style.

-> **Note:** Model availability may vary based on your organization's settings.
-Check with your administrator if you need access to specific models.

----

 ## 2. Practical Examples & Use Cases